openstack-archive/congress-specs/specs/kilo/datalog-ng.rst

 Security impact
 ---------------

-Policy can contain the proverbial “keys to the kingdom”.
+Policy can contain the proverbial "keys to the kingdom".
 So, if someone hacks their way into the system and can start issuing policies, game over.
 Therefore, some type of access control should be used with policy-based systems.